VEZY/PlantGeom.jl/README.md

   - [ ] Reference meshes + transformation matrix (e.g. from OPF)
   - [ ] Reference meshes + Length and/or Width/diameter for scaling.
 If only Length, scale the whole mesh by a factor, if Length + Width, scale accordingly
 - [ ] Remove coffee.opf from tests and add PlantBiophysics as a dependency instead.
 It will make PlantGeom much lighter.
-- [ ] Improve the OPF parser using e.g. our own XML parser.
+- [x] Improve the OPF parser using e.g. our own XML parser.
 See <https://github.com/ordovician/PLists.jl> for an example pure Julia XML parser, and the corresponding [blogpost here](https://blog.devgenius.io/how-to-easily-write-an-xml-parser-in-julia-7cd02f19d8c6).
 Make the reading in parallel ?
-For reference, reading a 80Mo OPF takes 8Go of memory and 4.5 minutes...
+For reference, reading a 80Mo OPF takes 8Go of memory and 4.5 minutes... -> The issue came from SVectors that took forever to be allocated.
+I replaced them by normal vectors.
+It is much faster now.
 - [ ] Improve the OPF writer similarly.
 It takes forever writing to disk.
 - [ ] Add a section about the OPF format.
 - [ ] Fix the example simple OPF -> use one cylinder only, fix the scales of each node.